User37som/libbitcoin/bx-message-validate.md

 Arguments (positional):

-BITCOIN_ADDRESS      The Bitcoin address of the message signer.
+PAYMENT_ADDRESS      The payment address of the message signer.
 SIGNATURE            The message signature.
 MESSAGE              The binary message data for which the signature
                      applies.
 If not specified the message is read from